Rex Mays Classic

 - Gerhardt 68/69 (Greg Weld): A late-1968-style Gerhardt that first appeared as part of the Federal Automotive team at the 1969 Indy 500 as the #31 Federal Engineering entry for Bobby Johns.
 Johns did not qualify and Bud Tingelstad took over the #31 for the rest of 1969.
 This car returned to Indy in 1970 as Federal's #31 Stearns Transi-Tread entry with Paul Brooks as chief crew for driver Jim Malloy who qualified.
 The 1969 car is presumed to be the #31 car from then until the team disappears at the end of 1971.
 Subsequent history unknown until Hurricane Charley in August 2004 damaged a building in Florida, revealing the little-known car collection of real estate developer Walter Medlin.
 The #31 Gerhardt, in apparently original condition, was visible in pictures of the damaged building.
 In April 2007, the car was pictured on an open transporter on Interstate 65 heading north of Nashville, TN.
 With it were the 1979 Cicada and an unidentified #99 car.
 Rumoured to be in a private museum in Indianapolis (and the I-65 through Nashville is exactly on the route from Florida to Indianapolis).

 - Coyote 70? ['70-1'?]
 (AJ Foyt): New for AJ Foyt at the 1970 Indy 500 as the #7 Sheraton-Thompson entry.
 Also raced by Foyt at Milwaukee in June, but he used an older 1969 car on short tracks later in the season.
 Believed to have been Foyt's car at Ontario and Phoenix later in the season.
 It was then retained for short tracks in 1971, so was probably Foyt's car again at Phoenix in early 1971.
 It was also his car at Michigan in July, probably at the June Milwaukee, and possibly at other tracks.
+It may have been Donnie Allison's car at Ontario in September.
 In 1972, the car was sold to Lee Brayton, to replace the 1969 car that he had wrecked in Indy 500 practice.
 Raced by Brayton later in 1972, at one race in early 1973, and even at two races in early 1975.
 It was eventually acquired from Brayton by a sponsor, Harry Oppenhuizen, and was sold by Oppenhuizen to Bill Wiswedel (Holland, MI) in 1988.
 Owned by Wiswedel and then his son, also named Bill, ever since.